Navvab Safavi: Career

 Safavi founded the Fada'iyan-e Islam organization in 1945, and began recruiting like-minded individuals.
 Like the Muslim Brotherhood, a group he was in deep connection with and even met Sayyid Qutb later in 1953.
 Navvab Safavi believed that Islamic society needed to be purified.
-To do this he organized carefully planned assassinations to rid Islam of "corrupting individuals," often prime ministers of Iran's government.
+To this end, he organized carefully planned assassinations of politicians and people related to them.

-Amir Taheri claims that Safavi was "the man who introduced Ayatollah Khomeini to the Muslim Brotherhood and their ideas," who "spent long hours together" with Khomeini in discussion, and visited him in Qom on a number of occasions during 1943 and 1944.
+Amir Taheri claims that Safavi was "the man who introduced Khomeini to the Muslim Brotherhood and their ideas," who "spent long hours together" with Khomeini in discussion, and visited him in Qom on a number of occasions during 1943 and 1944.

 He and his organization were responsible for the attempted and actual assassinations of politicians Abdolhossein Hazhir, Hossein Ala' (he survived the attempt), Prime Minister Haj Ali Razmara, and historian Ahmad Kasravi.

 Safavi and his group were closely associated with Abol-Ghasem Kashani and supported but were not members of Mohammad Mosaddegh's National Front.
 Safavi worked with Kashani, helping organize bazaar strikes against Premier Ahmad Qavam, public meetings in support of Palestinian Arabs, and a violent demonstration in 1948 against Premier Abdolhossein Hazhir.
 When the Shah appointed National Front leader Mohammed Mossadegh to the post of prime minister, Safavi expected his objectives would be furthered.
-He demanded the government drive the British out, and that it release "with honour and respect" the assassin of Razmara.
+He demanded the government drive the British out, and that it release "with honour and respect" the assassination of Razmara.
 When that didn't happen, Safavi announced "we have broken away irrevocably from Kashani's National Front.
 They promised to set up an Islamic country according to the precepts of the Koran.
 Instead, they have imprisoned our brothers."
 He later warned, "there are others who must be pushed down the incline to hell", words which would pass on to Mossadegh and further alienate him.

-Thus relations between Kashani and Safavi, not to mention Mosaddegh, became "strained."
+Thus relations between Kashani and Safavi, not to mention Mosaddegh, became "strained".
 On 10 May 1951, Navvab Safavi declared, "I invite Mosaddegh, other members of the National Front and Ayatollah Kashani, to an ethical trial.